oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 event is greatly simplified but could serve as the starting point for a more complete IM for describing calendar information for exchange among systems.

+### 3.3.5 Inheritance Example

+JADN v2.0 introduced inheritance features to support constructing DataType inheritance hierarchies.
+This example uses concepts from the [[ CityGML](#citygml)] and [[CityJSON](#cityjson)] geographic modeling languages to provide an introduction to the use of inheritance in JADN.

 -------

 # Appendix A. Informative References